-Chosen names and preferred pronouns (including non-binary ones such as they/them/their) must be respected in my classroom.
+Chosen names and preferred pronouns (including non-binary ones) must be respected in my classroom.
 Please feel free to reach out to me at any time if you want to make me aware of your chosen name or preferred pronoun, or if you have concerns about how I or your classmates address you.